MikeCase/mkvhost/README.md

 Right now the biggest update that I can think about making is to add python and other languages to the tool.

+### Issues

+* Currently setup.py doesn't install correctly
+* There's only six tests.
+* It's grosely lacking features
+* Commenting is shit.
+* Documentation lacking
+* I'm working on it.
+* Not my day job.
+* Wish it was.
+* Call me, maybe?